Chart Color Schemes

 Health outcomes in Cranbourne East are marginally below the national average with the level of common health conditions among the general population somewhat typical, though higher than the nation's average among older cohorts

-The most common medical conditions are asthma (6.8%) and mental health issues (5.8%), with 77.5% reporting no medical ailments compared to Greater Melbourne's 72.6%.
-Working-age residents have low chronic condition prevalence, but seniors present some challenges despite ranking lower nationally than the broader population.
+The most common medical conditions are asthma (6.8%) and mental health issues (5.8%).
+77.5% of residents declare themselves completely clear of medical ailments, compared to 72.6% across Greater Melbourne.
+Working-age residents have low chronic condition prevalence.
 The area has 10.6% of residents aged 65 and over (3,054 people), lower than Greater Melbourne's 15.1%.
+Health outcomes among seniors present some challenges but rank lower nationally than the broader population.

 Frequently Asked Questions - Health